MadStu/connect-4-plus/README.md

   - Solved by using a Try/Except block to handle it.
 - ~~Recursion Error when the program is checking winners and checking for next computer move.~~
   - Solved by increasing the recursion limit.
+- IndexError when resetting game after player has reached top level

 ## Deployment